 “Courage is not the absence of fear but rather the judgment that something else is more important than fear.” — Ambrose Redmon

 It happened on a cold, winter night.
-Me and my mother were taking the tram home after having visited my grandfather.
+My mother and I were taking the tram after having visited our grandfather.
 And it just came to me.
-Honest to God, it did.
+Not kidding, it did.
 An idea for a story.

 Of course, I had absolutely no idea what I was doing, but maybe that’s one of two requirements for doing anything in life: you’re either brave enough to do it or so stupid that you don’t have a clue about what you’re getting yourself into.